Myndex/apca-introduction/analysis.md

 > _Though still in early development, APCA already makes two major contributions:_
 > - _a different color contrast formula that assume much more ambient light_

-*FALSE*.
-And these spurious statements are what makes this issue frustrating.
-Ambient light is not the operant difference by any stretch of the imagination.
-Such statements underline the lack of understanding of the subject matter.
-The ACTUAL contribution is perceptual uniformity, which is REQUIRED for the advancement of automated color technologies.
+This is incorrect.
+Ambient light is not the principal difference between APCA and WCAG 2.
+The primary contribution of APCA is perceptual uniformity — the property that equal numerical differences in the output correspond to approximately equal perceived contrast differences.
+This property is essential for automated color technologies and design system integration.

 > - _a more sophisticated link between spatial frequency and minimum color
 >    contrast that allows for more nuanced thresholds_
 >
 > _It is hard to evaluate APCA from a purely theoretical standpoint._

-It is trivial to evaluate because APCA uses simple math, the efficacy of perceptual uniformity is prima facia evidence, and as a practical reality, it's not bogged down in abstract theoretical.
+APCA uses straightforward math, and its perceptual uniformity can be evaluated empirically by visual inspection of its contrast predictions against perceived contrast across the luminance range.
+Independent reviews and third-party evaluations are listed below.

 .